The UKSG 48th Annual Conference and Exhibition: Brighton

 We plan to have a quiet room (no meetings or calls please) and also a multi-faith room, more details will follow nearer the time of the event.

 Accommodation is not covered by the delegate fee.
-The official online accommodation bookings service hosted by Visit Brighton is now open – click here to view and book a range of hotels.
-Accommodation is sold on a first-come, first-served basis.
-We also encourage you to review the individual hotels’ cancellation policies.
+The official online accommodation bookings service hosted by Visit Brighton has now closed – click here for more details.

 Visit Brighton also provide a number of special delegate offers and discounts for a variety of local tours and restaurants etc – this can be found here

-The conference app will be released as we we approach the event, all registered delegates will receive and email with details on how to download the app.
-More details will be available soon.
+The conference app is now live, all registered delegates will receive and email with details on how to download the app.
+More details on the event app can be found here.

 The app includes information on: